YoEight/eventsourcing-bbl/README.md

-# [eventsourcing-venteprivee-bbl][]
+# [eventsourcing-bbl][]

-This project was used as a demo to display eventsourcing design features, at Vente Privée (Friday 7th, April 2017).
+This project was used as a demo to display eventsourcing design features (Friday 7th, April 2017).

 This project implements a [Connect 4][] game: